 Interest cover measures an unlisted property trust's ability to meet interest payments on any loan facilities from its earnings, which provides an indication of the trust's financial health.
+The Fund currently has no debt.
+The Fund holds units in DWAPF, which has an unsecured loan facility.

-The Responsible Entity manages any credit or loan facilities used by the Fund in accordance with the AMP Capital Financial Risk Management Policy.
-The Responsible Entity seeks to maintain an ICR of 2.0x or higher for each credit facility under its interest cover policy for the Fund.
+The Responsible Entity manages any credit or loan facilities used by the Fund in accordance with the Debt Authorisation Framework.
+The Responsible Entity seeks to maintain an ICR of 1.80x or higher for each credit facility under its interest cover policy for the Fund.

-Under the AMP Capital Financial Risk Management Policy, the Fund is required to meet a number of key risk evaluation metrics in relation to the sizing and structure of the Fund's loan facility.
+Under the Debt Authorisation Framework, DWAPF is required to meet a number of key risk evaluation metrics in relation to the sizing and structure of its loan facility.
 These metrics include interest costs to be fully supported by income producing assets.

-As at 31 March 2023, the Fund complies with the AMP Capital Financial Risk Management Policy.
+As at 31 March 2023, DWAPF complies with the Debt Authorisation Framework.